bakaburg1/llmR/README.md

   when rate limits are exceeded.
 If a response is cut due to token limits, the package will ask the LLM to complete the response.
-- **Custom Providers**: Interrogate custom endpoints (local and online) and allow to implement ad-hoc LLM interrogation functions.
+- **Custom Providers**: Interrogate custom endpoints (local and online) and allow implementation of ad-hoc LLM connection functions.
-- **Mock Calls**: Allows to simulate LLM interactions for testing purposes.
+- **Mock Calls**: Allows simulation of LLM interactions for testing purposes.
 - **Logging**: Option to log request times for performance monitoring.